josephcgriffiths/Todo-list/README.md

 It's no where near complete and I'm working on it day-by-day when I have the chance.
 So far, I have created the node struct, allowed the user to add a task, and delete a task through specifying the index.

 # Goals for this Small Application
-I would like to make the user-experince more fluid, but that is not on the list of priorities for this project.
+I would like to make the user-experiance more fluid, but that is not on the list of priorities for this project.
 I just want to make sure:
 a) I understand the functionality that goes into a todo list
 b) I can implement those functions